KevinWongCS/LinuxAdminProjects/python 3.10 numpy package not working.md

 date: 06/03/2022

-desc: used pip install numpy, but when running code with "import numpy as numpy" the code still doesn't respond
+desc: used pip install numpy, but when running code with "import numpy as numpy" the compiler can't find numpy

 ### problem
   Initial install: